vosaul/status.im/source/docs/run_status_node.md

 ### Status Node With Whisper Only

 You can run Status Node on your laptop or PC.
 It does need high uptime to join the network.
-Actually, Status Node works just fine on mobile devices in our mobile app.
+Status Node also works just fine on mobile devices in our app, though it consumes a lot of bandwidth.

 ### Status Node With Mail Server

-The additional requirement for Status Nodes with Mail Server capability enabled is a disk storage.
+The additional requirement for Status Nodes with Mail Server capability enabled is disk storage.
 The current data volume collected by a Mail Server within a month is around 600 MB.

 ### Cloud Providers

 Mail Servers need high uptime to collect as many envelopes as possible for later retrieval.

-A single server with 1GB of RAM and 1 vCPU should be enough to run Status Node.
+A single server with 1GB of RAM and 1 vCPU should be enough to run Status Node reliably.

-## Why To Run Status Node?
+## Why Run Status Node?

-Currently, we don't provide any incentivizations for running Status Nodes.
+Currently, we don't provide any incentives for running Status Nodes.
 We are working hard to solve this problem.
-Our intent is to increase the size of the Whisper network, hence improve decentralization and safety of our platform.
+Our intent is to increase the size of the Whisper network, thereby improving how "decentralized" and safe our platform is.

 Another reason is privacy.
-In the current setup, nodes with Mail Server capability are trusted.
-That means that such a node can communicate directly with the Status app using p2p connection and some metadata might leak.
+In the current setup, nodes that are running as Mail Servers are `trusted`.
+This means that such a node can communicate directly with the Status app using a p2p connection and some metadata might leak.
 If one wants to avoid that, the best option is to run a Mail Server on your own and configure it in the Status app.

 ## How To Run It

-First, visit [Build status-go](https://docs.status.im/docs/build_status_go.html) in order to compile a binary.
+First, visit [build status-go](/build/status_go.html) in order to compile a binary.

 When you get it, open a Terminal window and run
 ```bash